ENQUIRE NOW

 Thus, even before her teaching career had begun, Ms Knight-Benjafield had already learned how to encourage her pupils, helping them to find the confidence, courage and resilience to move forward and succeed.

-The insights that Ms Knight-Benjafield gained from a career in the corporate sector also dovetail with the Huili concept of a holistic education.
+The insights that Ms Knight-Benjafield gained from a career in the corporate sector also dovetail with the Hiba concept of a holistic education.
 "We are educating whole humans, not just trying to give them abilities in maths, reading and writing," she explains.
 "If you look at what CEOs say they are looking for in an employee now, they are not saying 'I want someone who excels in everything'.

 They are saying, 'I want a team player.
 I want a communicator.
 I want a negotiator.
 I want someone who is resilient.'
-And those really are the skills that we teach Huili Nursery.
+And those really are the skills that we teach Hiba Nursery.
 So it really comes full circle in the end."

 Induction_Day_HNS_N74_medium.jpg

 Her role as a mother also deeply informs her approach to education.
 She says, "I have three girls and one boy, and they are all so different.
 Each one of them is keen to have that one-to-one time with me.
 I make sure to carve out enough time for each of them to do something special with them, and I feel it has a massively positive impact."
-It is an approach in alignment with the Huili ethos that each is an individual with their own needs.
+It is an approach in alignment with the Hiba ethos that each is an individual with their own needs.

 Moreover, she understands that parenting is hard work, which is why she insists that a parent-teacher partnership is essential to a child's success.
 To this end, she has worked to provide a series of workshops and presentations that complement what goes on in the nursery.
 They are instructive offerings that help parents navigate the inevitable challenges they will encounter with their children from fostering independence to regulating bedtime.